 Spend time with students and teachers at the Padre Nello School, located on a neighboring island.
 See the fruits of a lodge-initiated—and guest-funded—community outreach program that brought electricity and safe drinking water to the school through the installation of solar panels and a new water filtration system.
 If you wish, bring along some school supplies to donate to the classroom.

 Set out with a guide on a stand-up paddleboard or in a boat or kayak, and explore the hidden corners of Lake Nicaragua.
 Drift among lily pads and lake turtles and, with the help of your guide, spot some of the many bird species that live onshore.
 Dock at some of the lake’s 365 isletas, and cool off with a swim.

-Travel by kayak between some of Lake Nicaragua’s prime nesting locations and, with the help of a guide, seek out the area’s fascinating bird species—from the purple gallinule and northern jacana to Montezuma’s oropendula and the ringed kingfisher
+Travel by motorboat between some of Lake Nicaragua’s prime nesting locations and, with the help of a guide, seek out the area’s fascinating bird species—from the purple gallinule and northern jacana to Montezuma’s oropendula and the ringed kingfisher

 Soar across the slopes of the Mombacho Volcano on a half-day zip-lining tour.
 Or make a full day of your volcano adventure and combine zip lining with a hike and picnic lunch in the Mombacho Volcano Nature Reserve.